How to Make Picky Eating a Thing of the Past

 Be patient with the process

 Most children will not love Brussels sprouts on their first or even fifth try.
 It can sometimes take between 10-20 times of trying a new food before kids learn to enjoy it.
 Dulan’s advice is to keep working at it!
 And it doesn’t have to be stressful.
 When encouraging little ones to try something new, Dulan lets them know that they only need one bite—and that this food will fuel them to do well in school and their favorite activities.
 Dulan has also instated a “No Yuck” rule with her own little ones.
-The rule is that children can politely say “no, thank you” if they taste food that they didn’t love, but they cannot make faces or complain.
+The rule is that children can politely say “no, thank you” if they taste food that they don’t love, but they cannot make faces or complain.

 To help parents simplify weeknight dinners and snacks, Dulan has created four delicious recipes that incorporate wholesome ingredients like honey for a flavorful twist on fruits and vegetables.